holgerbrandl/kalasim/docs/roadmap.md

 ---

-also adjust random generator of kotlin to prevent non-determins enterin simulation when user is doing `listOf().random()`
+also adjust random generator of kotlin to prevent non-determinism entering simulation when user is doing `listOf().random()`

 ## More Examples